QBS-09: Design and development

 The initial development of the QBS-09 dates back to 1989, with the project officially established in 2005.
-Multiple prototypes were created between 2005 and 2007, including one featuring an internal tube design, and a conventional magazine-fed design.
+Multiple prototypes were created between 2005 and 2007, including one featuring an internal tube design and a conventional magazine-fed design.

+The QBS-09 is a gas-operated, rotating bolt shotgun.
+The adjustable gas block provides three-position adjustments for off, normal, and adverse environments.
+The magazine spring and carrier are of conventional pump-action design, but the weapon features a bolt hold-open function, with the bolt release button located on the right side above the loading port.

 The QBS-09 uses specifically designed DBD-09 18.4mm tungsten alloy anti-personnel buckshot.
-The round is loaded with 14 pellets of high-density tungsten alloy buckshot set into plastic container with steel-case.
-Tungsten alloy is used as the penetration level of the lead pellets were unable to meet the PLA requirement.
-Each pellet is made of tungsten alloy ball of 5.3mm (~0.2“) in diameter, 1.4 gram (~22 grains) in weight.

-The length of the round is 65mm and the whole round weighs 44 grams.
+The round is loaded with 14 pellets of high-density tungsten alloy buckshot set into a plastic container with a steel case.
+Tungsten alloy is used because the penetration level of the lead pellets was unable to meet the PLA requirement.
+Each pellet is made of a tungsten alloy ball of 5.3mm (~0.2“) in diameter, 1.4 grams (~22 grains) in weight.
+The length of the round is 65mm, and the whole round weighs 44 grams.
 The muzzle velocity is reported at 420 m/s (1380 fps), with an effective range of up to 100 meters.
-Due to the DBD-09 round generating high-impulse recoil, the QBS09 shotgun is equipped with a spring-buffered shoulder stock, which retracts every time the gun fires.

 The Type 10 rubber round is also available as a less-lethal option.
 The Type 10 round weighs 33.96～39.66g, containing 28 rubber pellets with a diameter of 7.2mm.
 The Type 10 paintball gun is also available for law enforcement usage.